hidaviddong/daviddong.me/resume/main.typ

 Master of Science in Materials Science and Engineering #h(1fr) Shenzhen, China \

 - First-Class Scholarship in 2022
+- Research Paper: Co/N-doped Honeycomb Carbon Networks as Oxygen Electrocatalyst for Zinc-Air Batteries \
+  Published in: Carbon (IF: 10.5)

 *Hunan University of Technology* #h(1fr) 2016/09 -- 2020/06 \
 Bachelor of Science in Construction Environment and Energy Application Engineering  #h(1fr) Zhuzhou, China \